benhurley/pretty-tickets/README.md

 ## From Purchase to Presentation, We've Got You Covered

-Turn ordinary purchases into beautiful, digitally-sharable commemorative tickets.
+Use AI to transform purchases into beautiful commemorative tickets.

 ![Homepage](./public/screenshot.png)